JohnTurnerPGH/diy-devs-hexo/source/_posts/learn-javascript.md

 - [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) (30 minute read)

-(if you prefer video, I'd suggest also checking out the excellent [JavaScript Crash Course For Beginners video](https://www.youtube.com/watch?v=hdI2bqOjy3c), which is under 2 hours long)
+(I'd suggest also checking out the excellent [JavaScript Crash Course For Beginners video](https://www.youtube.com/watch?v=hdI2bqOjy3c), which is around 2 hours long, but I recommend the other resource first because I know not everyone has fast enough internet or large enough screens to watch this video)

-Already familiar with other programming languages?
-Then you'll probably pick up a lot right away.
+Already know how to program in another language?
+Then you'll learn a lot from this right away.

-New to coding?
-Then it might feel a little overwhelming.
-Don't worry, that's normal.
-Even if you feel you're not getting everything, keep reading.
-This will be helpful not only in getting started, but later on will serve as markers to help you realize how far you've come.
+Fully new to programming languages?
+Then it will feel a little overwhelming, which is normal.
+The idea here isn't to learn every concept right away, but to gain a little bit of exposure to the new concepts, before you go more in depth into them.

+Later on, as you learn more JavaScript, you can go back to these resources to see how much of it feels "obvious" now, and you can remind yourself that at the beginning it all seemed so confusing, reminding you of the progress you've made!

+Reading thru the crash course, and/or watching the video, is all you need to do on your first day.

 Everyday after this will combine step 2 and 3 together.

 ## Step 2: The textbook to use - [javascript.info](https://javascript.info/)

-Not that long ago, when the internet was much slower and harder to access, the preferred way to learn programming was thru books.
-Books are still a great way to learn, but at the time they were the main way to learn to code.

-There are a million stories of someone finding one big textbook, reading it cover to cover, and that being how they got started.

-The problem with physical books is that they can quickly become outdated, as well as the cost and access issues associated with physical goods.
+It used to be that the best way to learn how to program was from reading a big textbook.
+And while books are still great, they can quickly become outdated, not to mention the cost and access issues associated with any physical good.

 But I've found the best JavaScript textbook available online: [javascript.info](https://javascript.info/)

-It's an extremely clear, well written walk thru of all the different concepts in JavaScript, broken up into around 160 different sections, or about 700 pages if it was printed out on paper.
+It's an extremely clear, well written walk thru of all the different concepts in JavaScript, broken up into about 160 different sections, or about 700 pages if it was printed out on paper.

+It's also frequently updated, so you don't have to worry about errors or information being out of date.

-Just start with the [first section](https://javascript.info/intro), read it and keep going.
+Just start with the [first section](https://javascript.info/intro), read it and continue from there.

-But because a big part of learning to code is also implementing code to see the results and getting used to the concepts, a textbook like this isn't the whole picture.
+But because a big part of learning to code is also implementing code to see the results and getting used to the concepts, you'll need more than just a textbook.
 You also need to be able to practice.

 ## Step 3: Practice problems to solve - [Edabit](https://edabit.com/challenges/javascript)

-You can learn with just a textbook, but it can be kinda hard.

-When I learned math in school, it wasn't just reading a chapter and assuming that I knew the material.
-It was doing practice problems, often very similar ones over and over until the material became second nature.

-Along the same line, there are lots of websites that give you coding practice, by presenting to you different types of coding challenges and problems to solve.
+Just reading about programming isn't enough to learn, you also need to practice writing code yourself.

+There are a bunch of websites that will give you coding problems to solve, which is a great way to learn and improve your programming abilities, especially when coupled with a great textbook like javascript.info.

-The problem is that most of these sites are designed for folks who already know how to code, and want to sharpen their skills, but are quite challenging for those new to coding.
+But the problem with most coding problem websites is that they're designed for folks who already know how to code, not those just getting started.

 This is where [Edabit](https://edabit.com/challenges/javascript) comes in.

-It's designed with beginners in mind, starting off with simple problems and progressively getting harder.
-On top of that, each problem has a resources tab that can help point you in the right direction of how to solve a problem, without giving too much away.
+It's free to setup an account, and it's designed with beginners in mind, starting off with simple problems and progressively getting harder.

+On top of that, each problem has a Resources tab which can point you to the right documentation for solving a problem, which will help you learn and in turn reinforces these new concepts to you.

+(don't forget to check out the Solutions tab after you solve a problem, to see how others have solved it, and learn from their approaches)

-The only downsides with Edabit are that the site isn't the easiest to use on a smaller screen device, and the site can be a little slow, but it's the best option I've seen out there for good coding challenges for beginners.
+The only downsides with Edabit are that it isn't the easiest to use on a smaller screen device, and the site can be a little slow to load, but it's still the best option for those looking to practice JavaScript.

+Between javascript.info and Edabit, you have two of the best resources to learn JavaScript.
+Now we just have to put them together.

 ## Step 4: Alternate between javascript.info and Edabit

-Once you get past your first day of the crash course articles, you'll be faced with the question of where to start first: javascript.info or Edabit?
+Once you get past your first day of the crash course article, you'll be faced with the question of where to start first: javascript.info or Edabit?

 The answer is to alternate between them.